msathe-tech/fortune-teller/lab1/README.md

 ```
 ./deploy.sh
 ```

 When prompted for the App Suffix, give a unique identifier.
 This is to ensure that there is no overlap in cf application names whe n pushing.

+This deploy script does the following.
+1. Build your applications with Maven
+1. Create the necessary services on Pivotal Cloud Foundry
+1. Push your applications

+Examine the manifest.yml file to review the application deployment configurations and service bindings.

 ## Test the application